 Click on either of the buttons below to browse through our range of Attractions in Suffolk and our What’s on in Suffolk sections.

 Suffolk has a wonderful range of activities and attractions to suit everyone’s taste and pocket.
 Here’s our Guide to things to do for individuals, couples & families that are slightly less vigorous than our Days Out Guide and our Kids Days Out in Suffolk feature for younger children.
 You can also find a full guide to Rainy Day activities in Suffolk if the weather isn’t kind, and what’s on in Suffolk for an up-to-date listing of current & forthcoming events.
+If all these things to do tire you out then be sure to check out our places to stay in Suffolk guide.

 Suffolk has a lot of places of historic interest but they don’t get much more historic than Sutton Hoo, the burial ground of Anglo Saxon Kings.
 There’s plenty to do at Sutton Hoo, which is run by the National Trust and includes an exhibition hall with video and a full size reconstruction of the ship’s burial chamber.
 There are Guided Tours and special events during the summer season.
 See Sutton Hoo for details and to find their current opening hours.